 Adjacent to the Giralda is Seville’s Cathedral, built abreast the city’s main Almohad mosque.
-Only the Tower and the Patio de los Naranjos survive from the building’s Muslim past, however this does not detract from the splendour of the world’s largest Gothic cathedral.
+Only the Tower and the Patio de Los Naranjos survive from the building’s Muslim past, however, this does not detract from the splendor of the world’s largest Gothic cathedral.

 With no less than 80 chapels and a 20-meter tall altar, it is a highly impressive building containing more than 500 works of art, including Murillo’s The Vision of St. Anthony.
 The Flemish stained glass windows are stunning but undoubtedly the Cathedral’s main draw is the mausoleum containing the remains of Christopher Columbus.

 Although there were many later additions, the Alcázar remains one of the best remaining examples of mudéjar architecture in Spain and is still the official Seville residence of the Spanish royal family.

 The Giralda, the Cathedral and the Alcázar charge non-Seville-residents a €7.00 entry fee.
 Although each is undoubtedly worth every cent, budget travelers (or at least those unwilling to masquerade as ‘Sevillanos’) can enjoy plenty of low or no-cost alternatives.